charan2711/Fake-News-Detection-Web-App/README.md

 * Install the requirements  : " python -m pip install -r requirements.txt "

 ### Executing
-* "python app.py"
+*  Go to the root Directory of the project and execute "python app.py" in the terminal
 * Open the [local host](http://localhost:5000/) in your web browser
-* It should generally be hosted in the localhost:5000